 The estimated fair values of our publicly held long-term debt are classified as Level 2 in the fair value hierarchy.
 The fair values of our EETC transactions and our special facility bonds were based on quoted market prices in markets with low trading volumes.
-The fair value of our convertible debentures was based upon other observable market inputs since they are not actively traded.
 The fair value of our non-public debt was estimated using a discounted cash flow analysis based on our borrowing rates for instruments with similar terms and therefore classified as Level 3 in the fair value hierarchy.
 The fair values of our other financial instruments approximate their carrying values.
-Refer to Note 14 for additional information on fair value.
+Refer to Note 13 for additional information on fair value.